Dr Deborah McLeod

 Expertise

 Clair has strong analytic skills in both quantitative and qualitative research.
 She has experience in building surveys, conducting interviews, and using SPSS.
 She also has specialities in media and audience analysis.
 Clair has been involved in multiple research projects working with people from diverse backgrounds.
-She is excited about incorporating her experiences, knowledges, and skills into her work.
+She is excited about incorporating her experiences, knowledge and skills into her work.